ocots/dacota/README.md

 docker compose up
 ```

-You can now access the django app by using your vm address.

 Make sure that you have the necessary environment files in their respective locations:

 - One `.env` file in `ms-smith-python`